miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 #### Magnets
 An electric field is created by an electric charge, and is an imaginator area in which another electric charge would experience a force - the coulomb force.
 There are positive and negative electric charges, and each of them can consist on their own.

 Now, on the other hand there are magnets.
 If we look at a bar magnet, we can see that each magnet has a magnetic North and magnetic South pole.
+Magnetic field lines always travel from the magnetic north to the magnetic south pole.

-If we now wanted to have only a magnetic South pole, one would think that by cutting a bar magnet in have we would get exactly that.
-However, it turns that if we cut a bar magnet it half, we get two bar magnetic with each having a magnetic South and North pole.
+If we now wanted to have only a magnetic South pole, one would think that by cutting a bar magnet in half we would get exactly that.
+However, it turns out that if we cut a bar magnet it half, we get two bar magnetic with each having a magnetic South and North pole.
 In fact, there is no way of creating just a magnetic South or a magnetic North pole, they always exist together.

 A bar magnet is created out of a metal.
 Some metals like iron are what we call ferromagnetic.
 When iron is created it forms grain boundaries.
 We think of each grain as having a permanent magnet inside that faces in a random direction.
 As every grain's magnet faces in an entirely different direction, there is no net magnetic field.